Johann Bernhard Logier: Music

 Logier's achievements as a composer have always been overshadowed by his successful inventions and educational methods, to the extent that many brief biographies don't mention his compositional activity at all.
 His work-list includes music for piano, flute, harp, bugle, and military bands.
 He also arranged popular and traditional songs for solo piano.
 One of Logier's largest compositions is the opera Brian Boroihme [sic!]
 (1810) on an Irish historical episode, which achieved some success and is an important work in the history of nationalism in Irish opera.
 He also wrote an ambitious concerto for piano and orchestra, Op.
 13 (1816).
-For a performance of his Battle of Trafalgar (1810) he gathered seven military bands, and The Battle of Vittoriaa (1813) was performed by 150 instrumentalists.
+For a performance of his Battle of Trafalgar (1810) he gathered seven military bands, and The Battle of Vittoria (1813) was performed by 150 instrumentalists.